pywemo/pywemo/README.rst

 - WeMo requires a password of at least 8 characters long.
 - For a WeMo without internet access, see `this guide <https://github.com/pavoni/pywemo/wiki/WeMo-Cloud#disconnecting-from-the-cloud>`_ to stop any blinking lights.
 - If connecting to an open network, the password argument is ignored and you can provide anything, e.g. ``password=None``.
-- If connecting to an AES-encrypted network, OpenSSL is used to encrypt the password by the ``pywemo`` library.
+- If connecting to a WPA2/AES-encrypted network, OpenSSL is used to encrypt the password by the ``pywemo`` library.
   It must be installed and available on your ``PATH`` via calling ``openssl`` from a terminal or command prompt.

 Firmware Warning